-Emerging priority Details Understand, build and maintain social licence for natural hazard risk reduction activities The purpose of risk reduction activities is to reduce the impact of natural hazards on the natural landscape, on people (communities) and the built environment (including essential services).
+Disaster Risk Reduction and Community Resilience Research Priorities Details Manage vegetation and fuel (combustible material) It is important to consider the holistic management of the 'lifecycle' of vegetation, rather than the strong focus on fuel management.
+Research in this area will need to be strengthened by collaboration with Traditional Custodian groups to ensure all relevant knowledge is considered, and the implications of increased risk from a changing climate can be minimized as much as possible.
+This will: → better support the use of planting, agriculture and forestry practices → allow the selection and use of species that contribute to the management and preservation of biodiversity → address the need to manage the quantity and structure of the combustible fuels.
+Understand, build and maintain social licence for natural hazard risk reduction activities The purpose of risk reduction activities is to reduce the impact of natural hazards on the natural landscape, on people (communities) and on the built environment (including essential services).
 Fundamentally, the diversity of views on what different groups value in each of those settings will contribute to tensions if there are no effective and practical means for reaching an agreed approach to risk reduction activities.
 Reaching and maintaining social licence (the ongoing approval within the local community and other stakeholders) for risk reduction activities is critically important.
-Social licence will require: → consensus on what is an acceptable risk - when you are mitigating risk there is a need to find the sweet spot → an understanding of why people or groups do not support particular risk mitigation approaches finding common ground (for example, a desire to protect a specific value).
+Social licence will require: → consensus on what is an acceptable risk - when you are mitigating risk there is a need to find the sweet spot → an understanding of why people or groups do not support particular risk mitigation approaches → inclusion, participation and/or research led by marginalised groups → finding common ground (for example, a desire to protect a specific value).
 It is important not to leave anyone behind as approaches and systems are built that can adapt to change.

-Integrate landscape- wide risk management (including decision- Effective decision-support tools are required to better inform long-term strategic natural landscape management and near-term mitigation plans These tools would incorporate: support tools) → the best available knowledge lessons learned from previous risk reduction activities agreed values for measuring the relative benefits and costs to those values of the proposed risk reduction activities.
+Disaster Risk Reduction and Community Resilience Research Priorities Details Integrate landscape-wide risk management (including decision-support tools) Effective decision-support tools are required to better inform long-term strategic natural landscape management and near-term mitigation plans.
+These tools would incorporate: → the best available knowledge → lessons learned from previous risk reduction activities → agreed values for measuring the relative benefits and costs to those values of the proposed risk reduction activities.
 These would allow different risk mitigation approaches to be compared using a standard, and agreed, methodology.
 Other factors to consider: → Effective land management requires a tenure-blind and integrated approach at a landscape scale.
 Communities are now sprawling into places that were previously not planned for communities.

-Emerging priority Details Monitor and evaluate risk mitigation Without monitoring and evaluating risk mitigation activities, and openly sharing that information, it will be difficult to maintain the social licence that is so critical to the success of the risk reduction activities.
-This is intimately linked to the agreed values, how they are measured, and the purpose for which the outcomes will be used.
+Monitor and evaluate risk mitigation Without monitoring and evaluating risk mitigation activities and openly sharing that information, it will be difficult to maintain the social licence that is so critical to the success of the risk reduction activities.
+This is intimately linked to the agreed values, how they are measured and the purpose for which the outcomes will be used.